jecki/DHParser/documentation_src/manuals/05_testing.rst

 Therefore we must specify the test-code for the html-stage also in form of strings.
-This means that the formatting of the html-test-code must be exactly the same as that returned by the DOM->html-transformation with the same linebreaks, indentation and all::
+This means that the formatting of the html-test-code must be exactly the same as that returned by the DOM->html-transformation with the same line-breaks, indentation and all::

     [html:emphasis]